 |18:2 t not further defined [g]||0.01|

 Dark Chocolate Nutrition Facts

 This chocolate is rich in antioxidants, such as polyphenols and flavonoids.
-The calories, sugar, and fat content depends on the kind of dark chocolate you choose.
+The calories, sugar, and fat content depend on the type of dark chocolate chosen.
 It is a rich source of minerals such as manganese, magnesium, iron, and copper.
-Other nutrient compounds found in this chocolate are phosphorus, potassium, vitamin K, B-12, and A, selenium, and calcium.
+Other nutrient compounds found in this chocolate are phosphorus, potassium, selenium, calcium, and vitamin K, B-12, and A.

 Health Benefits of Dark Chocolate